J-Ramalho/industRial/docs/7_anova.md

 |220-180 | 119600 | 86545.6  | 152654 | 0.00000 |
 |220-200 | 81600  | 48545.6  | 114654 | 0.00001 |

-The test provides us a simple direct calculation of the differences between the treatment means and a confidence interval for those.
+Back to the main test the lab supervisor wants to see if all levels are significantly different from each other.
+As discusses the anova indicates that there is a difference in the treament means but it won't indicate which ones and doing individual t.tests has already been discarded.
+It is possible to get a direct one to one comparison of means with `TukeyHSD()` from `{stats}`.
+The test also provides a confidence interval for each difference.
 Most importantly it provides us with the p value to help us confirm the significance of the difference and conclude factor level by factor level which differences are significant.

-Additionally we can obtain the related plot with the confidence intervals
+Additionally we can alo obtain the related plot with the confidence intervals

 ```r